metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 ***

 **Indianapolis covers if**
 their run game outperforms San Francisco's own ground attack in terms of yards per carry.
+It'll likely depend on whether Carson Wentz can present himself as a credible threat, thereby compelling the 49ers to allocate more defenders outside the box.

 **San Francisco covers if**
 their ground game gains more yards per carry than that of the Colts.